 To gain a complete understanding of the various FDDI layer processes and operations, it becomes necessary to explain several detailed internal aspects of FDDI design.
-We’re going to jump from the high- level view that we’ve been taking and dig deep into the station for a very detailed view of the wrap process.
+We’re going to jump from the high- level view that we’ve been taking and dig deep into the station for a very detailed view of the wrapping process.
 This will force us to discuss interactions between FDDI processes running in the station.
 The end result is that the ring wraps (or performs some other function.)

-The PHY enters the wrap state as a result of instruction from another process, the Station Management (SMT) process (pronounced by saying the three letters).
+The PHY enters the wrap state as a result of an instruction from another process, the Station Management (SMT) process (pronounced by saying the three letters).
 SMT and PHY can be thought of as department managers in a company.
 They work together and they talk to each other.
 Sometimes SMT in one station needs to talk to SMT in another station (like the department manager in manufacturing calling the department manager at a vendors sales office – different companies; different computers).
 Now, SMT has a number of “employees” that work for it.
-Together they form the management department inside a FDDI device.
+Together they form the management department inside an FDDI device.
 Each employee in the SMT department has a specific job description:

 RMT (FDDI Ring Management) is responsible for the MAC circuitry.

-CMT (Connection Management) supervises three other employees in a departmental work group.
+CMT (Connection Management) supervises three other employees in a departmental workgroup.
 These three are:

 - ECM – Entity Coordination Management

 ECM (Entity Coordination Management) controls an Optical Bypass circuit which allows a station to stop repeating bits and simply make a direct optical connection between the input and output sides of a port.
 When a station is powered down (and if that station supports an optical bypass mode; not all stations have this feature), the optical bypass allows the ring to remain operational.
 ECM starts and stops the PCM (Physical Connection Management) process.